Spatiotemporal Graph Learning with Direct Volumetric Information Passing and Feature Enhancement: Background: OOD test in Spatiotemporal Prediction

 \section{Background: OOD test in Spatiotemporal Prediction}

-In this part, we would like to clarify the tests with different random ICs in our paper are OOD.
+In this part, we would like to clarify the generalization tests with different random ICs in spatiotemporal dynamics are OOD.
 For a nonlinear PDE system, even if the ICs are IID, the spatiotemporal solution can be OOD, because of the following reasons.

-\begin{enumerate} \item Nonlinearity and Emergence of Complex Patterns: Nonlinear PDEs are characterized by their ability to produce highly complex behavior over time.
+\paragraph{\textbf{{Nonlinearity and Emergence of Complex Patterns}.}} Nonlinear PDEs are characterized by their ability to produce highly complex behavior over time.
 This nonlinearity can amplify small differences in ICs, leading to the emergence of patterns or behaviors that are vastly different from what was initially expected.
 Even if the ICs are IID, the interactions dictated by the nonlinear terms in the PDE can cause the solution to evolve in a way that is not reflective of the initial distribution.
 As a result, the system may exhibit behaviors that are not represented in the original distribution, leading to an OOD trajectory dataset.
-For example, in the Burgers and FN examples, the ICs are generated based on Gaussian distribution with different random seeds (e.g., IID); however, the corresponding solution trajectories remain OOD judging from the histogram plots. \item Chaotic Dynamics: Nonlinear PDEs may exhibit chaotic behavior.
-In these systems, small perturbations in ICs can lead to exponentially different solutions.
-Over time, this chaotic evolution can cause the solution to become highly sensitive to ICs (e.g., the 2D FN and 2D/3D GS test data examples shown in Figure 1b-d), resulting in a distribution that is very different from the IID distribution of ICs, yielding an OOD solution space. \item Long-term Evolution: In many nonlinear PDEs, solutions tend to evolve toward certain stable structures or steady states known as attractors.
-These attractors can be complex structures in the solution space.
-Over time, the solution might converge to or oscillate around these attractors, regardless of the IID nature of ICs (e.g., the Burgers, FN and GS examples in our paper).
-The distribution of solutions near these attractors can be very different from the IC IID distribution.
-Essentially, the system's long-term behavior is determined more by the attractors rather than by ICs. \item Spatialtemporal Correlations: The assumption of IID ICs implies no spatial/temporal correlations initially.
-However, the evolving dynamics governed by PDEs can introduce correlations over time.
-These correlations can lead to a solution that has a distribution quite different from the original IID distribution.
-The emergence of such correlations indicates that the evolved solution is not just a simple extension of ICs, producing datasets with OOD. \item Breaking of Statistical Assumptions: As the system evolves, the assumptions that justified the IID nature of ICs may no longer hold.
-The dynamics of the PDE can induce structures, patterns, or dependencies that were not present in ICs.
-As a result, the statistical properties of the evolved solution may diverge from those of ICs, leading to an OOD. \end{enumerate}

-Hence, even though the ICs are IID, the resulting solution trajectories are OOD.
-This might be a little bit different from our understanding of IID/OOD datasets in common practices of NLP, CV, etc.
+For example, in the Burgers and FN examples, the ICs are generated based on Gaussian distribution with different random seeds (e.g., IID); however, the corresponding solution trajectories remain OOD judging from the histogram plots.